Melons and apples of discord

 Peach has a quite homogenous etymological map.
 Only a few languages adopted a term that does not come from Latin Persica (Persian).
 Like many other fruits, even if the Romans believed it was from what is nowadays Iran, the truth is that it comes from China.
 Slavic languages borrowed the word through a series of deep transformations.
 So Polish brzoskwinia, despite seeming to be very different, it comes from the same root.
 The same happens to Hungarian barack.

 American Spanish and Greek share another Latin root: dūrusacinus, meaning “hard berry or grape”.
 Most Turkic languages borrowed from Persian šaftālu which originally meant “milk plum”.
-Kurdish uses this term along with the Arabic one, Kawka, that in ancient times might have meant “Thornbush”.
+Kurdish uses this term along with the Arabic one, Kawka, which in ancient times might have meant “Thornbush”.
 Another metaphor is present in some Celtic languages where they called something like the “woolly fruit” (either plum o apple, depending on the specific language, check the legend).
-Finally, in Spanish from Spain, we can find the term melocotón, whose etymological root will appear again in this post, since it comes from Latin malum cotonium, the name that received quince.
+Finally, in Spanish from Spain, we can find the term melocotón, whose etymological root will appear again in this post, since it comes from the Latin malum cotonium, the name that received quince.
 The name comes from Kydonia, a city in Crete.
 However, it might appear to be from “cotton”, although this might be a folk etymology.
-In the Spanish Wikipedia we can read:
+In the Spanish Wikipedia, we can read:

 “Prunus persica, originalmente Amygdalus persica L., melocotonero (del latín malus cotonus, «manzana algodonosa» —en alusión a la piel del fruto—)”